jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 // firt explain some basics aout beam model, then about optimiaztion, then the reasoining provided why beam model can be used with optimization over FEm and optimiaztion are more clear to understand in 4_Beam_Opti

 === Beam Model Fundamentals<chap_4_0_2>
+// use it form not we form
-In the previous @chap_4_0_1, we explained how aerodynamic loads are obtained and what additional steps are required to convert them into the desired input format.
+In the previous @chap_4_0_1, we explained how aerodynamic loads are obtained and what additional steps are required to convert them into an desired input format for kmeans++ for the inital step of #gls("ld", long:true).
-The beam model and optimization were also briefly mentioned there.
-However, these topics were only covered superficially without in-depth information.
+Furthermore, it was mentioned that the 1d form of the resulting partial forces $F_(a,i,j)$ allow the incorporation of 1d beam models within optimization frameworks.
-Therefore, this chapter aims to provide a detailed description of the beam model and optimization process.
+This subsection aims to provide a detailed description of the beam model.
-Key questions to be addressed include: what a beam model is, how it is used, its advantages and disadvantages, what numerical optimization means, its objectives, what theoretical possibilities exist, and how the process was specifically implemented.
+Key questions to be addressed include: what a beam model is, how it is used, its

+// TODO is this actually true - or is it coveed in 4_Beam Opti part advantages and disadvantages, what numerical optimization means, its objectives, what theoretical possibilities exist, and how the process was specifically implemented.

 In many engineering programs, working with beam models is taught under the course name technical mechanics @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
-This represents a simple method that combines physics and mathematics.
+This represents a efficeint method that combines physics and mathematics.
-The geometry of a physical object is drawn, and then the forces acting at their respective positions are plotted.
+Simplified geometry of a physical object are used to put forces acting at their respective positions.
 Next, equilibrium conditions are established.
-Initially, all forces are divided into horizontal and vertical force components.
+Generally, the used coordinate system conists of a horizontal and vertical axis.
+Following that all forces are divided into horizontal and vertical force components.
-Horizontal and vertical components form a rectangular coordinate system in two dimensions.
 It would be possible to rotate the coordinate system and divide the force components according to the rotated coordinate system, which can be helpful in some analyses.
-For the further explanation of equilibrium conditions, however, we will assume a conventional non-rotated (horizontal, vertical) coordinate system.
+For the further explanation of equilibrium conditions, a conventional non-rotated (horizontal, vertical) coordinate system is assumed.

 Once the force components in the two directions are known, they can be set equal to zero according to static analysis.
-However, if dynamic loading is considered, this cannot be set equal to zero
-@Gross2021a @Gross2023 @Gross2019a.
+However, if dynamic loading is considered, this cannot be set equal to zero and additional considerations are required @Gross2021a @Gross2023 @Gross2019a.
 Static means that loads are at rest; they are applied once and remain constant in their load.
 Dynamic loads are loads that change over time.
+For the task of #gls("ld") only static forces with the beam model are elucidated.
-In addition to the force equilibrium condition, there is another equilibrium condition in two dimensions for the moment balance.
+In two dimensions, in addition to the force equilibrium condition, the moment balance is required.
 Here, all moments about a chosen point are calculated and then set to zero.
 This can be represented as @eq_88[Equations], @eq_89[] and @eq_90[] @Gross2021b.
 Here, the index $i$ stands for the individual force, $x$ and $y$ for the force components in the respective direction, $M$ for the bending moment, the index $z$ for the imagined rotation axis pointing into the page plane, and $A$ is the local point about which the moment balance is formed.